evanx/redex/README.md

 #### RateLimitFilter

-This processor limits the rate of messages that are processed.
+This processor limits the rate of messages that are processed, e.g. 1 per second in this example configuration.

 Config: `RateLimitFilter.singleton.yaml`
 ```yaml